getify/Functional-Light-JS/manuscript/ch9.md

 Other more advanced operations that are useful in processing lists: `unique(..)`, `flatten(..)`, and `merge(..)`.

-Fusion uses function composition techniques to consolidate multiple adjacent `map(..)` calls.
+Fusion uses function composition to consolidate multiple adjacent `map(..)` calls.
 This is mostly a performance optimization, but it also improves the declarative nature of your list operations.

 Lists are typically visualized as arrays, but can be generalized as any data structure that represents/produces an ordered collection of values.
 As such, all these "list operations" are actually "data structure operations".